RF Guru

 • Q: What connectors are available?

-— All variants are offered with PL-259, N-type, or 7/16 DIN connectors, rated for QRO duty cycles.
+— All variants are offered with PL-259, N-type, or 7/16 DIN connectors, each rated for QRO duty cycles.

 • Q: What does 9 kW ICAS mean?